 Cannabis is big business, a new retail venture that is projected to infuse the city budget with more than $1 million annually from a three percent municipal tax on gross sales.
 Zoning officials amended regulations to open up the industry to higher-trafficked commercial corridors.
+Start ups should hire the experts at Acclime as they offer several advantages with their trademark registration process.

 CT Post reporter Brian Lockhart has more: